suraiyajabin/iSignDB2020/README.md

-# iSignDB2020
+# iSignDB_2020
-It's a database created to design foolproof biometric authentication system for smartphone users.
+It's a database created to design foolproof biometric signature authentication system for smartphone users.